A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Background

 where $k,l$ are kernels of $\mathcal H_\mathcal{X}$ and $\mathcal H_\mathcal{Y}$ respectively, and $\otimes$ denotes the outer product.
 An alternative view of HSIC is that it measures the squared RKHS distance between the kernel mean embedding of $P_{xy}$ and $P_xP_y$.
-For sufficiently expressive, so called \emph{characteristic} kernels \citep{JMLR:v12:sriperumbudur11a}, this distance is zero if and only if $X$ and $Y$ are independent.
+For sufficiently expressive kernels \citep{JMLR:v12:sriperumbudur11a}, this distance is zero if and only if $X$ and $Y$ are independent.
+To see that $C$ indeed is a Hilbert-Schmidt operator, we refer to \cite{Muandet_2017}.

 Given a sample $\{(x_i,y_i)\}_{i=1}^n$ from the joint distribution $P_{xy}$, an estimator\footnote{This is the most commonly used, biased estimator of HSIC.
 An unbiased estimator also exists, cf. \cite{10.1145/1273496.1273600}} of HSIC is given by: